 Identify the Symptoms of Constipation in Cats

-The first sign that your cat suffers from constipation characterizes with rare or infrequent stools.
+The first sign that your cat suffers from constipation characterizes by rare or infrequent stools.
 Healthy cat poops every 24-36 hours.
 Hence, if you notice that it’s been longer than that and she hasn’t relieved herself, it can be a clear sign of constipation.
 On the other hand, she might have dry and hard stools, this is another sign of constipation.
-Sometimes you can even see poops outside their litter box and this means that the cat has a discomfort which caused her to leave the box before she’s finished.
+Sometimes you can even see poops outside their litter box and this means that the cat has discomfort which caused her to leave the box before she’s finished.
 Another symptom of constipation can be crying or straining while using the litter box.
 This can be alarming and it might mean that the cat suffers from urinary tract issues.
 If this happens, better visit the vet to check this.
 Constipation can be related to other health conditions and other symptoms might appear.
 Pay attention if you notice a loss of appetite, weight loss, nausea, vomiting, peeing more, drinking more or less water, and even hiding.
 These symptoms all mean that you should definitely call the vet.

 Does Grain-Free Cat Food Cause Constipation?